Kristoffer/kristoffer.github.io/spiffy-spectrum/src/content/blog/about.md

 - Collaborate across businesses and stakeholders to secure buy-in and define technical vision

-I often use these things:
+For these purposes I often use these things:

 | Purpose              | Thing                                                                                                                    |